 MTN-affiliated researchers and partners work within a unique infrastructure specifically designed to facilitate the research required to support licensure of the tested products for widespread use.

 - Microbicide safety trials.
 MTN researchers are conducting the only studies involving the use of HIV prevention microbicides during pregnancy and breastfeeding to evaluate the safety of their use in women and infants.
 These studies are critical because women need a product that will be safe and effective to use in all stages of life, including during pregnancy, when the risk of acquiring HIV from an infected partner is particularly high.
 Because women often continue to use medications when they are pregnant or breastfeeding, knowing whether microbicides are safe for use in this population is also vitally important.

-- Prevention Trials of Existing Antiretroviral Therapies.
-Emphasis has been on the evaluation of antiretroviral (ARV)-based prevention strategies, examining whether some of the same ARVs commonly used to treat HIV can also be used for prevention.
+- Prevention trials of existing ARV therapies.
+Emphasis has been on the evaluation of ARV-based prevention strategies, examining whether some of the same ARVs commonly used to treat HIV can also be used for prevention.
 This preventive approach is called pre-exposure prophylaxis.
 Formulations currently being tested for prevention include vaginal gels and oral tablets.

 - Efficacy studies of new formulations for women, including adolescent girls (in collaboration with the ATN).
 In addition to gel microbicides, MTN is exploring other types of formulations, including vaginal rings.
 Unlike a vaginal gel that must be used every day or at the time of sexual activity, the vaginal rings currently being studied are inserted monthly and release the active ingredient slowly so that a woman would have long-lasting protection against HIV.